 I also learnt how serious the chocolate-making business is.
 Despite modern scientific methods dictating the estate's choice of tree – a cloned trinitario hybrid for intense flavour and hardiness – the process doesn't seem to have changed much in centuries – even if the traditional cocoa-rina dance to polish the beans is no longer intrinsic to the process.

-A dish at Boucan by Hotel Chocolat Packed into boxes, the beans are still covered with banana leaves and left to ferment for seven days, throwing off almost as much heat as the Caribbean sun.
+Packed into boxes, the beans are still covered with banana leaves and left to ferment for seven days, throwing off almost as much heat as the Caribbean sun.
 Freshly cured, they're then sun dried, roasted and ground before machines pound the nibs into the smooth paste needed to make a bar.

 Bashing my own nibs somewhat less efficiently in a mortar, I had to content myself with the thought that my gritty creation had tradition on its side.
 It wasn't until the mid-19th century that Joseph Fry created the first smooth, solid bar that we'd recognise today.

 And it was entirely by accident, if you believe Cuthbert.
 After unintentionally leaving the machine on overnight, Fry was ready to discard the smoother paste until he realised it could be moulded more easily.
 Although not before he'd cursed himself as a "ganache" or idiot.
 Apocryphal?
 Probably.
 But since Cuthbert also agrees with my firmly-held belief that white chocolate can't really be considered chocolate as it contains no cacao nibs, he obviously knows his stuff.